 I’ll make it myself, thank you very much.

-Anymore, I often just simply drizzle balsamic vinegar and EVOO on my salads.
-But sometimes I want something with a bit more depth of flavor, so I’ll whip up a super simple Easy Balsamic Mustard Vinaigrette.
+However, sometimes I want something with a bit more depth of flavor!
+When I do I whip up a super simple Easy Balsamic Mustard Vinaigrette.

-Why mustard?
-It sort of acts like an emulsifier.
+Why Mustard?
+It sort of acts as an emulsifier!

-The oil and vinegar will separate out after a while, but the mustard will hold the vinagrette together long enough to eat your salad, at least.
-It also gives it a terrific tangy zing that I just love.
+While the oil and vinegar will eventually separate out, the mustard holds the vinaigrette together longer.
+It gives you enough time to eat your salad, at least!
+Mustard also gives it a terrific tangy zing that I just love.

 - 3/4 c Extra virgin olive oil